estuary/flow/site/docs/reference/Connectors/capture-connectors/hubspot.md

 ## Supported data resources

-By default, each resource associated with your Hubspot account is mapped to a Flow collection through a separate binding.
+By default, each resource associated with your HubSpot account is mapped to a Flow collection through a separate binding.

 The following data resources are supported for all subscription levels: